H0neyP0ney/SimpleTrail/README.md

-# SimpleTrail API Docs
+# SimpleTrail: Plugin API Docs

 # Overview
 The SimpleTrail plugin can be used in your Corona project.
 It allows you to attach a trail to a display object.

 # Project Configuration
-Corona Store Activation
+## Corona Store Activation
 In order to use this plugin, you must activate the plugin at the Corona Store.

 SDK